 Greenhouse gas concentrations, sea level rise, ocean heat content, and ocean acidification “recorded unprecedented values” last year, the report noted.

 The data provided by the research make up a “grim confirmation of humanity’s failure to cope with climate disruption”, defined Guterres, who demanded urgent measures for a transition towards renewable energies, which is “easy to achieve”.
-That could allow the planet to move away from the “dead end” that fossil fuels represent.
+That might allow the planet to move away from the “dead end” that fossil fuels represent.

 A somber portrait of change